 Flaggen_Fahnen_International

-In principle, the following regulation applies to degree programmes, which are taught in german language:
+In principle, the following regulation applies to degree programs, which are taught in german language:

 Applicants who have not completed their (school-leaving) qualification at a German-speaking institution must proof that they have the required knowledge of the German language.